-Katerina works at a commercial law firm in Melbourne, having graduated with a Bachelor of laws (with honours) from Monash University in 2017.
-In 2015, she graduated with a Bachelor of science (physiology) from Monash University.
+Katerina works at a commercial law firm in Melbourne, having graduated with a Bachelor of Laws (honours) from Monash University in 2017.
+In 2015, she graduated with a Bachelor of Science (physiology) from Monash University.
 She has also completed a Certificate III in active volunteering in 2014.
 Katerina brings skills of organisation and diligence, as well as the ability to articulate issues in a clear, concise and persuasive manner.

 Katerina has a passion for advocating for equal access and opportunity for all young people in Victoria.
 This commitment to young people, particularly young people with disabilities, has grown through her involvement in the steering committee of the Youth Disability Advocacy Service since 2012.

 James has been involved with YACVic for many years, having previously served on the youth reference group, and as both chair and ordinary member of the board of governance.
 He is completing his studies in law at Monash University and, with a particular interest in human rights, is currently completing his thesis on the rights of LGBTIQ+ children under international law.